aws-solutions-library-samples/guidance-for-protein-language-esm-model-training-with-sagemaker-hyperpod/guidance_esm/eks/README.md

 ## 6. Training Using DDP Framework

 Now we are ready to submit distributed training jobs to pretrain ESM2 models.
-We provide the `train-esm.slurm` script to run training on 2 HyperPod cluster compute nodes with certain number of GPUs, per node specification.
+We provide the `train-ddp-template.yaml` template to run training on  HyperPod cluster compute nodes with certain number of GPUs, per node specification.
 Make sure data paths and model configuration is correct if you are running on custom data set.

-To kick off DDP based distributed training execute:
+To kick off DDP based distributed training execute, we first need to generate specific training job manifest for K8s:

 ```bash
 cat train-ddp-template.yaml | envsubst > train-ddp.yaml